haverland/collectmeteranalog/README.md

     python3 -m collectermeteranalog --collect=<ip or servername> --keepdownloads

-If the labeling takes to long, you can later restart at a given digit
+If the labeling takes to long, you can later restart at a given number

     python3 -m collectermeteranalog --collect=<ip or servername> --nodownload --startlabel <number>